fortrabbit/craft-copy/README.md

 # Craft Copy Plugin (1.0.0)

 This little command line tool helps to speed up common tasks around Craft CMS deployment on [fortrabbit](https://www.fortrabbit.com/).
 Craft Copy syncs your local development environment with your fortrabbit App — up and down.
-It conveniently deploys deploys code changes and synchronizes latest images and database entries.
+It conveniently deploys code changes and synchronizes latest images and database entries.
 This Craft CMS plugin will be installed locally and on the fortrabbit App.

 ## Demos